Skip to Content

 Once there, climb up the steel ladder to gain roof access and enjoy the view.

-anchor bay viewpoint from the forts walk magnetic island
+Anchor bay viewpoint from the forts walk magnetic island

 Where to Stay on Magnetic Island

-• Stay at the Koala Sanctuary: Bungalow Bay Koala Village - This hostel is one of the best-rated budget accommodation options on Magnetic Island.
-It has a good chill-out area, pool and of course, the on-site koalas.
+This is one of the best-rated accommodation options on Magnetic Island.
+It has a good chill-out area, pool, yoga an option to sleep on a converted bus, and on-site koala tours.

-• Best Hostel With a View: Base Backpackers - Base Backpackers is a name synonymous with budget travel in Australia.
-This hostel has shared rooms for under $35 a night.
-Rooms are actually small cottages and overlook the reef right on the water's edge in Nelly Bay.
+This hostel offers shared rooms and private rooms.
+Rooms are small cottages that overlook the reef right on the water's edge in Nelly Bay.

-Forts walk koalas on magnetic Island
+Forts walk koalas on magnetic island

-When to Visit Magnetic Island
+When to Visit The Forts Track

 Magnetic Island enjoys a tropical climate, with distinct dry and wet seasons.
 July is the best month to visit, since the wind has calmed down and there is little rain.
 Expect normal day temperatures of around 25-27 degrees.